December 2022 Newsletter

 Small Business Taxpayers: The Year in Review

-Here’s what business owners need to know about tax changes for 2021.
+Here’s what business owners need to know about tax provisions for 2022:

 Standard Mileage Rates